 Today the intersection of rue Saint-Honoré and rue de l’Arbre-Sec is part of one of the nicest parts of Paris.
-There, in the heart of the 1st arrondissement is a little fountain known as Croix-du-Trahoir, the witness of public executions and other atrocities committed from the Middle-Ages until the 18th century.
+There, in the heart of the 1st arrondissement is a little fountain known as Croix-du-Trahoir.
+It is a witness to public executions and other atrocities committed from the Middle Ages until the 18th century.

-The square was a witness of public executions until 1698.
-There counterfeiters were boiled, Lutherans burnt at the stake (21 January 1535) and unworhty servants’ ears cut off until 1739.
+The square was a witness to public executions until 1698.
+Their counterfeiters were boiled, and Lutherans were burnt at stake (21 January 1535).
+Furthermore, unworthy servants’ ears were cut off until 1739.

 The fountain bears the following inscription:

 FUDAMENTIS REÆDIFICARI ET MELIORE CULTU

 (Louis XVI, in the first year of his reign, commands to act on behalf of the common good, that the water tower of Julian’s arch, now dilapidated and in a bad state, be completely re-edified more elegantly by Charles Claude d’Angiviller superintendent of the King’s Buildings.)

 The fountain was mentioned in Victor Hugo’s novel “The hunchback of Notre-Dame” (Book 3, Chapter 2).